scrapfly/scrapfly-scrapers/rightmove-scraper/README.md

 # Rightmove.com Scraper

-This scraper is using [scrapfly.io](https://scrapfly.io/) and Python to scrape job listing data from Rightmove.com.
+This scraper is using [scrapfly.io](https://scrapfly.io/) and Python to scrape property listing data from Rightmove.com.

 Full tutorial <https://scrapfly.io/blog/how-to-scrape-rightmove/>